Chirag2171/Verilog-Example/README.md

-# Verilog-Example: Binary to Gray converter,
+# Verilog-Example:  Binary to Gray Conversion,